Master's Degree Timeline

 - QUALIFYING EXAMINATION: Although M.S. students are not required to take the QERM qualifying examination, students planning to continue on for their Ph.D. in QERM must pass the exam.
 This exam is typically taken within the first two years of study.

 - FUTURE FUNDING: Secure funding source for the next academic year (research assistantship or teaching assistantship).
-It is recommended that you begin this process early in winter quarter.
+It is recommended that you begin this process early in winter quarter of year one.

 - FORM SUPERVISORY COMMITTEE: The committee should consist of two to four members.
 The chair and at least one-half must be members of the Graduate Faculty.
 At least two members, including the chair, must also be members of the QERM faculty.